tatemura/congenio/README.md

 	    </property>
 	  </params>
 	</database>
-Another document can refer to this document with an "extend" attribute to generate a modified version of the original document.
+Another document can refer to this document with an "extends" attribute to generate a modified version of the original document.
 For example, the following XML will extend the jpa-mysql.xml with a new
 name: